MattKobayashi/tailscale-qemu-runner-action/README.md

 The number of CPUs to allocate to the self-hosted runner VM.
 Defaults to `4`.

+### `gha-runner-debug`

+Configures debug mode on the self-hosted runner VM.
+Debug mode holds the CLI connection open instead of detaching the QEMU process and stopping the hosted runner.
+Defaults to `disabled`.

 ### `gha-runner-disk`

 The size of the self-hosted runner VM disk.
 Defaults to `16G`.